Design and Optimization for the Noise Reduction Marine Ducted Thrusters

 Application closing date: 15 September 2019.
 Prompt application is advised, as this position is only available until a suitable candidate is found.

-This is project is to design and optimise the state-of-the-art marine duct thrusters in order to reduce the underwater radiated noise level and to control the turbulent wake structure with/without minimum compromise in the efficiency and the functionality.
+Overview This is project is to design and optimise the state-of-the-art marine duct thrusters in order to reduce the underwater radiated noise level and to control the turbulent wake structure with/without minimum compromise in the efficiency and the functionality.
 Marine ducted thruster is widely adopted in the propulsion system of marine vehicles.
 Its associated turbulence and noise are highly concerning to the acoustic environment of marine living creatures.

 This project is going to combine the state-of-the-art experimental marine hydrodynamic test with high fidelity computational fluid dynamics simulation to evaluate and optimise the design of marine ducted thruster in order to control and mitigate its turbulent wake structure and its associated acoustic signature.